MicrosoftDocs/azure-docs/articles/site-recovery/vmware-physical-mobility-service-overview.md

 `/InstallLocation`| Optional.
 Specifies the Mobility service installation location (any folder).
 `/Platform` | Mandatory.
 Specifies the platform on which the Mobility service is installed: <br/> **VMware** for VMware VMs/physical servers. <br/> **Azure** for Azure VMs.<br/><br/> If you're treating Azure VMs as physical machines, specify **VMware**.
 `/Silent`| Optional.
 Specifies whether to run the installer in silent mode.
 `/CSType`| Mandatory.
-Used to define Modernized or legacy architecture.
+Used to define modernized or legacy architecture.
 (CSPrime or CSLegacy)

 #### Registration settings